gpdock/rdock-drug-race/README.md

 | INCDIR | Additional paths for compiler to look for headers.
 Must be provided in the form of '-I\<path>' to be passed directly to the compiler.
 Default is empty. |
 | LIBDIR | Additional paths for linker to lookk for libraries.
 Must be provided in the form of '-L\<path>' to be passed directly to the linker.
 Defaults is empty. |

-these are the available targets in the Makefile, briefly explained:
+these are the available targets in the Makefile, briefly explained:<br>

 | target | description |
 |---|---|